 Become an activist for environmental responsibility

 Knowledge is only as useful as its applications, and myriad environmental, economic, social, and personal challenges lie ahead.
 Please consider sharing your actions with the millions of visitors to Earth911 each year.
 Do you have a petition that needs signatures?
 Do you need partners in a local recycling solution or to help refurbish well-loved clothing, computers, and toys?
 Need help starting a local group to protest against an oil train or getting your city council to adopt a sustainable economic development plan?
 Do you want to restore the environment?
 We want to help.
 Reach out to firstname.lastname@example.org or visit our Facebook page.
 The Earth911 team will help you reach others to the best of our ability.

 Let’s Move From Climate Anxiety to Celebration

-Earth Day turned 51 years old today.
+Earth Day turns 53 years old this Saturday.
 Let’s make it a day to celebrate our successfully turning the corner to begin a new epoch of environmental responsibility by the time it reaches its 60th year.
 But none of us can just sit on the sidelines and expect others to solve all our problems.
 It’s time to make personal changes in consumption, community-wide changes in recycling and environmental protection policy, and global changes in the way products are made and delivered.
 Make a promise to act just once a day, and try new ideas every day.
 That’s the recipe for a revolution in humans’ role in our planet’s life.